xXJSONDeruloXx/decky-lsfg-vk/README.md

 ## Installation

-**Note:** This plugin is currently in active development.
-While functional, some features may change before the official Decky Plugin Store release.

 1. **Download the plugin** from the [releases tab](https://github.com/xXJSONDeruloXx/decky-lsfg-vk/releases)
    - Download the "decky-lsfg-vk.zip" file to your Steam Deck
 2. **Install manually through Decky**: